 For the MTi-3, MTi-7, MTi-30, MTi-300 and MTi-G-710 different filter profiles can be selected.
-The filter profiles are important since they determine the orientation output.
+The filter profiles are important since they determine the behaviour of the orientation output, and all outputs that rely on orientation.
 Each filter profile is tuned for an application.
-For more information please see the Filter Profile section of the corresponding MTi Manual.
+For more information please see the Filter Profile section of the corresponding MTi User Manual.

 Setting a filter profile can be done using one of the following options: